dhellmann/pymotw-3/source/configparser/index.rst

 .. module:: configparser
     :synopsis: Read/write configuration files similar to Windows INI files

-:Purpose: Read/write configuration files similar to Windows INI files

-Use the :mod:`configparser` module to manage user-editable configuration files for an application.
+Use the :mod:`configparser` module to manage user-editable configuration files for an application using a format similar to Windows INI files.
 The contents of the configuration files can be organized into groups and several option value types are supported, including integers, floating point values, and Booleans.
 Option values can be combined using Python formatting strings, to build longer values such as URLs from shorter values like host names and port numbers.

 Configuration File Format
 =========================